-OVERVIEW: Wells Fargo’s higher ed giving is burnished by a focus on being a leading corporate citizen.
-Its higher ed giving incorporates diversity promotion, support for military vets, scholarship programs, and college readiness initiatives.
+OVERVIEW: Wells Fargo’s higher education giving focuses on being a leading corporate citizen.
+It emphasizes diversity promotion, support for military vets, scholarship programs, and college readiness initiatives.

 IP TAKE: Well’s Fargo’s philanthropic interests are broad.
 Applicants should integrate their higher education work with Wells Fargo’s other giving priorities to increase funding prospects.
 Specific giving priorities and the application process are determined by state and region.